jazzband/django-analytical/docs/services/spring_metrics.rst

 =============

-Before you can use the Spring Metrics integration, you must first set your website Tracking ID.
+Before you can use the Spring Metrics integration, you must first set your website Tracking ID and tag a page for conversion.
 You can also customize the data that Spring Metrics tracks.

 Setting the Tracking ID